 Rest assured that DHEC continues to monitor the national outbreak.

-All children who attend school in South Carolina are required to receive a series of immunizations before they can begin school, including vaccinations against whooping cough, also called pertussis (which is the “P” in DTP, DTP-Hib or DTaP vaccines).
-As children get older, however, the protection against whooping cough provided by the vaccines begins to decrease.
+All children who attend school in South Carolina are required to receive a series of immunizations before they can begin school, including vaccinations against whooping cough on or after their 4th birthday.

-For that reason, the South Carolina Department of Health and Environmental Control requires seventh-graders to get a Tdap vaccine, a booster vaccine that also contains a pertussis (whooping cough) component to boost immunity to whooping cough, before school starts.
+Since the protection against whooping cough can decrease over time, the South Carolina Department of Health and Environmental Control requires seventh-graders to get a Tdap vaccine, a booster vaccine that also contains a pertussis whooping cough, before school starts.
 The booster not only protects your child from whooping cough but also protects your child from tetanus and diphtheria.

 You should know that pertussis is a contagious disease that affects the nose, throat, windpipe and lungs.
 It is spread through the air when infected people cough or sneeze.
 In adolescents and adults, pertussis often presents as an illness with a long lasting cough.
 Individuals usually have symptoms in two stages: